New Yorkers open homes to bused migrants

 She learned about the men through a chat with other volunteers, and it won’t be her last time opening her home to migrants.

-Van Orden said that before the men left, they made sure to clean up and they left her space in immaculate condition.
+Van Orden said that before the men left, they made sure to clean up, leaving her space in immaculate condition.

-There are many more volunteers out there like Van Orden, but they choose to move in silence to help the migrants to safety.
+While there are many more volunteers out there like Van Orden, often they choose to move in silence to help the migrants to safety.